To Give You the Space to Heal, 2013

 The afternoon dishwashers listened to the radio while they worked and the sound floated into her space.
 She tapped her feet or mouthed the words to songs as she seasoned stock and entrees.
 Early on she had learned not to sing the words aloud as they came out a sharp, garbled language and customers thought she was speaking in tongues.

 Today there was a news alert.
 A man from Lightfoot Canyon, a coastal town about three miles north, was missing.
-He had gone out for a drive one night and when he hadn’t returned home his family searched for him.
-They had found his boots, army issue and freshly home from war, sitting upright on the soft shoulder above the beach with his dog tags laced in.
+He had gone out for a drive a few weeks ago and when he hadn’t returned home.
+His family found his boots, army issue and freshly home from war, sitting upright on the soft shoulder above the beach with his dog tags laced in.
 Police thought he had been swept into the ocean and since he was a strong swimmer may have made it to shore.

 They described him and Clara’s heart sank.

 Clara stopped by the visitor’s center after the lunch rush, pulling wide-eyed stares from those thumbing through the brochures about Saint Clara of the Hill.
 She walked up to the desk and Mr. Linus perked up.
 “How are you, dear?”

 “I’m looking for someone.”
 She didn’t wait for Mr. Linus to deferentially admit he couldn’t understand her and reached over the lip of the visitor’s desk to take a pad of paper and pencil, sketching the angular cut of the young man’s jaw, the slight waviness of his short hair and sharpness of his eyes.
 She wasn’t sure about the mouth, trying her best to conjure its shape out of her memory, but she had to erase and re-draw a few times before it looked right.

 Clara held up the sketch and Mr. Linus adjusted his glasses, squinting at the picture.
 “You looking for this fella?”
 Clara nodded.
 He studied the picture a while longer before he shook his head.
 “Haven’t seen him.”